abe-winter/abe-winter.github.io/_posts/2019-08-26-rust-for-web.md

 I'm ready for fewer surprises.
 Do I need to scale in an emergency?
 Will I run out of memory unexpectedly?
 (Though python is better than java/javascript on memory).
 This is all less likely in a non-GC, fast language.

 Will the JIT be slow the first couple of times?
 Do I have to worry about whether a function is getting optimized correctly?
 JS/V8 provides you with NO WAY to answer that question in normal practice.
 (Send me a link to a working example and I'll correct this). rust means never having to ask that question.

+Yes, good JITs can make simple things as fast in interpreted languages as compiled.
+BUT good C bindings mean that a lot of simple web things are as fast in python as JS.
+The ability to scale when I want to do something *complex* is worth the other downsides of compiled languages.

 Yes, I've been building for insane scale at work, but I'm tired of not having the tools with JS to answer any of my questions.
 Some of which I wouldn't have to ask with a compiled, non-GC language.